tomli380576/algorithm-notes/Dynamic Programming/lcs.md

 [!badge size="l" variant="warning" text="Leetcode" icon="../assets/leetcode.svg"](https://leetcode.com/problems/longest-common-subsequence/description/)

-> **Question.** Given 2 strings `X[1...m], Y[1...n]` with arbitrary length, what is the longest common subsequence between them?
+> **Question.** Given 2 strings `X[1...m], Y[1...n]`, what is the longest common subsequence between them?

-A common sequence satisfies the following:
+> A common sequence satisfies the following:

-- They appear in the same order as they do in the original sequence
+> - They appear in the same order as they do in the original sequence
-- Doesn't need to be contiguous
+> - Doesn't need to be contiguous

 Example: `X = "DCUT", Y = "DUTC"`, then `LCS(X, Y) = "DUT"`